 Many patients are also surprised to learn that nicotine replacement therapy like nicotine patches or gums are also problematic.

-This is because nicotine in any form is a vasoconstrictor meaning it narrows your blood vessels and results in compromised blood flow and therefore reduced oxygen levels to your body’s tissues.
+This is because nicotine in any form is a vasoconstrictor meaning it narrows your blood vessels and results in compromised blood flow, and therefore reduced oxygen levels to your body’s tissues.

-I only smoke very occasionally, is that still a problem?
+I only smoke very occasionally; is that still a problem?

 Doctors recommend quitting entirely, even if you feel your tobacco usage is very minimal.

 Even one cigarette is enough to have profound and measurable effects on the body’s respiratory, cardiovascular and immune systems.
-It’s very important to be honest about your nicotine use.
+So it’s very important to be honest about your nicotine use.
 If you’re unsure, ask your doctor or surgeon for help on how to quit as you prepare for your cosmetic procedure.

-My surgery is booked but I’ve since had a cigarette.
+My surgery is booked, but I’ve since had a cigarette.
 What should I do?

 Options to Help You Quit Smoking